magizbox/magic-components/README.md

 *Sematic & Open*

-Each component has component-type, so if a crawler crawl this site, I will read component-type and get data from spreadsheet.
+Each component has component-type, so if a crawler crawl this site, It will read component-type and get data from spreadsheet.
 I kind of sematic web, right?
 Correct me if I am wrong?
-Is this new for you?

 **This is still in progress and please don't hesitate to give me your opinion.**